tc39/test262/CONTRIBUTING.md

 - **noStrict** - only run the test in "sloppy" mode
 - **module** - interpret the source text as
   [module code](https://tc39.github.io/ecma262/#sec-modules)
-- **raw** - execute the test without any modification (no helpers will be available); necessary to test the behavior of directive prologue; implies `noStrict`
+- **raw** - execute the test without any modification (no harness files will be included); necessary to test the behavior of directive prologue; implies `noStrict`
 - **async** - defer interpretation of test results until after the invocation of the global `$DONE` function